riceissa/issarice.com/wiki/people.md

   networks to _Chris Olah_; maybe Pearl's causality).
 I'm not sure to what extent his "being ahead" is a result of his own initiative vs simply being plugged into the right networks of people.
+- David D. Friedman: I haven't read too much by him, so I'm not sure how I would rank his general worldviews or reasoning ability (also his writings are concentrated in economics/libertarianism/social sciences), but he has lots of good ideas.

 # Interesting tier